pulumi/docs/content/docs/esc/get-started/import-environments.md

 ## Import an environment

 To demonstrate how this works, you will need to create a second environment.
-For the purposes of this guide, we will name this new environment `app-global-config`.
+For the purposes of this guide, we will name this new environment `my-project/app-global-config`.
 In this environment, replace the placeholder content with the following configuration:

 ```yaml
 values: